DanilsonCorreia/MovieRental_Chalange/README.md

     Payment processing implemented on RentaFeature with support of new created PaymentFeature class to manage payments.
     As well i created a new entity for payment to store payment infos on Db.
+    The payment are done automatically and saved on db.

 * Payment Provider Designation:
     * The specific payment provider to be used in a rental is specified in the Rental model under the attribute named "PaymentMethod".